pkiraly/metadata-qa-api/README.md

 the tool will check.
 In this version the tool mimin SHACL constraints.

 #### Cardinality
-One can specify with this properties how many occurences of a data elemens a record can have.
+One can specify with this properties how many occurrences of a data elemens a record can have.

  * `minCount <number>` - specifies the minimum number of field occurence (API: `setMinCount()` or `withMinCount()`)

+Example: the field should have at least one occurrence

 ```yaml
 - name: about
   path:  $.['about']